Principle-Evolvable Scientific Discovery via Uncertainty Minimization: Methodology

 \subsection{Overview}

 Figure~\ref{fig:pievo_architecture} illustrates the general concept of \emph{principle-evolving}.
-Unlike existing methods that operate with fixed hypothesis space~\citep{Tang2025AIResearcherAS,Lu2024TheAS,Yamada2025TheAS,Pu2025PiFlowPS}, \method actively optimizes \textit{scientific principles}, i.e., the natural language statements of correlations, patterns or mechanisms in scientific scenarios.
-Leveraging Bayesian inference, it manages the posterior of principles by experimental evidence and extends its Active Principles to efficiently search hypotheses.
+Unlike existing methods that operate with fixed hypothesis space~\citep{Tang2025AIResearcherAS,Lu2024TheAS,Yamada2025TheAS,Pu2025PiFlowPS}, \method actively optimizes \textit{scientific principles}, i.e., the natural-language proposition encoding a candidate scientific regularity, mechanism, or correlation.
+Leveraging Bayesian inference, it updates the posterior over principles using experimental evidence and extends its Active Principles to efficiently search hypotheses.

 As illustrated in Figure~\ref{fig:pievo_injection}, \method is a strategic layer that connects to a minimal scientific agent system through prompt injection per iteration: (a) \pa is guided to expand the Active Principles scope (see Section~\ref{subsec:coherent_principle_augmentation}) or wait for other two agents to collect enough evidence, (b) \ha is guided by current Maximum A Posteriori (MAP) principle as a conditional prompt to propose hypothesis candidates (see Appendix~\ref{sec:agent_prompts}), and (c) \ea is guided to test the only one candidate selected by \method (see Section~\ref{subsec:Information_Directed_Hypothesis_Selection}).
 These modules establish the iteration-level directing, allowing to explore hypotheses from evolvable principle scope.
+We illustrate this principle-to-hypothesis-to-evidence pipeline with a nanohelix design example in Example~\ref{ex:concrete_example}.

+\begin{example} A candidate \textbf{scientific principle ($P$)} states that ``Maximum g-factor arises from Toroidal Anapole Resonance, which requires a tight helix radius, high turn density, and a short pitch length to enable destructive multipolar interference.''
+A \textbf{hypothesis $h$} is proposed: ``A nanohelix with fiber radius of 20.0 nm, helix radius of 60.0 nm, 6.0 turns, pitch length of 20.0 nm, in the wavelength of 400.0 nm through the light source of Z axis and forward light direction, is expected to yield a high circular dichroism and a high g-factor response.'' \textbf{External validation function $f^\star$} is the true underlying physical mapping, represented in our benchmarks by a high-fidelity surrogate model.
+It takes the concrete hypothesis $h$ (i.e., structure parameters) as input and outputs the scalar observation $y$. \end{example}